Editorial Policies

 Authors can use the consent form provided, or an agreement form from their department or institution, to obtain consent for publication.
 These forms will be freely available on the internet and may be requested by the editor, who will treat them confidentially.

-The Polytechnic J. places great emphasis on maintaining confidentiality and integrity in all stages of the peer-review and editorial decision-making process, in compliance with data protection regulations.
+The Polytechnic Journal places great emphasis on maintaining confidentiality and integrity in all stages of the peer-review and editorial decision-making process, in compliance with data protection regulations.
 Invited reviewers must declare any competing interests before submitting their report to the journal.
 If one wishes to involve a colleague as a co-reviewer for an article, they must obtain permission from the journal's editorial board before sharing the manuscript, along with their names, affiliations, and any relevant competing interests in the comments.

 All ethical queries related to the submitted manuscript, author, reviewer, and any other person involved in the review process will be treated confidentially.
 However, it may be necessary for the Editors to share information with third parties, such as the author's institution, during an investigation.